The Conflict at a Glance

 By 1983, 80 per cent of the population of Mindanao was Christian, a shift that caused deep resentment among the Muslim population.

-After the 1972 declaration of martial law by President Ferdinand Marcos and several years of intense fighting, the government agreed, in 1976, to a framework that led to an autonomous region of four Mindanao provinces in 1990.
+After the 1972 declaration of martial law by President Ferdinand Marcos and several years of intense fighting, the government agreed, in 1976, to a framework that led to the establishment of the Autonomous Region in Muslim Minandao (ARMM) composed of five provinces.

-The United States is the largest recent supplier of arms to the Philippines.
-Other suppliers include Singapore, Thailand, Turkey, Australia, Taiwan, Israel and others.
+The United States is the largest supplier of arms to the Philippines.
+Other suppliers between 2008 and 2013 included Germany, Italy, South Korea, Poland and Turkey.

 There is socioeconomic disparity between the Christian majority and the Muslim minority in Mindanao.
 The Muslims in the most impoverished parts of western Mindanao point out that development in these areas is lagging far behind the rest of the island.